 5. What Are You Hoping We Include?

-If you’re dealing with a mother of the groom that has more opinions than anyone else when it comes to you wedding, have a conversation around what are the main two or three things she wants you to have at your wedding.
-Let her narrow it down to just a few things, so that you can be clear the rest of the decisions are yours.
-This might be a sticky conversation to have, so remember to stay grounded and polite during it, letting her know you appreciate her help and ideas, but want to make sure this wedding has the personality of yourself and your groom.
+If you’re dealing with a mother of the groom who has more opinions than anyone else when it comes to your wedding, have a conversation around what are the main two or three things she wants you to have at your wedding.
+Let her narrow it down to just a few things so that you can be clear the rest of the decisions are yours.
+This might be a sticky conversation to have, so remember to stay grounded and polite during it, letting her know you appreciate her help and ideas but want to make sure this wedding has the personality of yourself and your groom.